vegantransistor/Rooting-the-Cradlepoint-IBR600/openwrt/README.md

 # How to build the openWRT live image for Cradlepoint IBR600C

 * Download an image for IPQ4018 with initramfs and uimage, e.g. [here](https://downloads.openwrt.org/releases/22.03.3/targets/ipq40xx/generic/openwrt-22.03.3-ipq40xx-generic-8dev_jalapeno-initramfs-fit-uImage.itb).
-* Information about this image can be print out with `dumpimage`:
+* Information about this image can be printed out with `dumpimage`:
 ```
 dumpimage -l openwrt-22.03.3-ipq40xx-generic-8dev_jalapeno-initramfs-fit-uImage.itb
 FIT description: ARM OpenWrt FIT (Flattened Image Tree)